 Addiction treatment may be delivered in a traditional 12-step approach or a more holistically focused non-12-step format.
 Many Washington facilities also offer specialized programs for people with specific needs.

 Medications are used with behavioral therapy to help deter substance use and maintain a drug-free life.
 Maintenance medications for opioid addictions include Buprenorphine (Suboxone) and methadone.
-Medications used to discourage alcohol use include disulfiram (Antabuse) and acamprosate (Campral).
+Medications used to discourage alcohol use include disulfiram (Antuse) and acamprosate (Campral).

 Individuals with co-occurring disorders—both a substance use disorder and a mental health disorder—receive compassionate dual-diagnosis therapy that treats both conditions simultaneously.